Solar in Renton, WA: 2026 Cost, Savings & Payback

 What is the solar payback period in Renton?

-The average solar payback period in Renton is approximately 30.1 years.
-After payback, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty.
-Over 25 years, total savings can reach $-2,369.
+The average solar payback period in Renton is approximately 43.0 years for a 6kW cash-price estimate before local or state incentives.
+After payback, your solar panels generate essentially free electricity for the remaining warranty life.
+Over 25 years, bill savings can reach about $15,815 before subtracting installation cost.

 Does Renton have net metering?

 Yes, Renton has access to net metering through Puget Sound Energy.
-This allows you to earn credits for excess solar energy sent to the grid, significantly improving your solar investment returns.
+This allows you to earn credits for excess solar energy sent to the grid, but the final savings depend on the current utility tariff and fixed monthly charges.